Meet Connie Stark

 By the time Connie joined Robyn, she had spent three decades preparing, creating, and innovating.
 Robyn wasn’t a pivot, it was the first place her entire body of work could finally live at scale.

-As part of Robyn’s core leadership team, she collaborated on a strategic partnership with Ferring Pharmaceuticals and developed a national fertility coaching platform.
+As part of Robyn’s core leadership team, she collaborated on a strategic partnership with a global pharmaceutical company and helped develop a national fertility coaching platform.
 Working alongside product, technology, and operations teams, the group pioneered a digital coaching model from the ground up.
 Connie hired and trained five fertility nurse coaches, establishing collaborative practices rooted in shared expertise and mutual support.

 Connie replied, “Maybe she doesn’t need you to help her yet.
 Maybe she just needs you to be present.”